 To alleviate these problems, D. Beutel {\it et al.} \cite{beutel2021efficient} used spherical coordinates and a T matrix representation to develop a numerical method to calculate the complete response of a metasurface, i.e., propagating and evanescent modes, for any particle and up to a desired multipolar order.
-Based on previous efforts on isotropic particles \cite{modinos1987scattering,stefanou2000multem}, this approach employs the Ewald summation \cite{ewald1921berechnung,popov2020calculation} for the fast-converging determination of the lattice couplings to achieve a full description of a 2D array response.
+Based on previous efforts on isotropic particles \cite{modinos1987scattering,stefanou2000multem}, this approach employs the Ewald summation \cite{ewald1921berechnung,popov2020calculation} for the fast-converging determination of the lattice couplings to achieve a complete description of a 2D array response.
 Although efficient, this work lacks the interchangeability between spherical and -more popular- Cartesian representations.
-It also lacks closed-form analytical expressions, which would have increased the understanding and versatility among users in physics and engineering.
+It also lacks closed-form analytical expressions, which increases the understanding and versatility among users in physics and engineering.

-In this work, we derive here accessible expressions for the optical response of periodic metasurfaces, in order to provide a unifying and comprehensive framework.
-The expressions are based on a multipole expansion and express accurately and efficiently the amplitudes of propagating diffraction orders of periodic metasurfaces upon illumination at normal or oblique incidence.
+In this work, we derive accessible expressions for the optical response of periodic metasurfaces to provide a unifying and comprehensive framework.
+The expressions are based on a multipole expansion and accurately express the amplitudes of propagating diffraction orders of periodic metasurfaces upon illumination at normal or oblique incidence.
 This approach renders our contribution relevant for the study of metasurfaces and diffracting metagratings.
 While higher-order multipole moments can be accommodated, we express the response from the scattering structure defining the unit cell of the metasurface up to the octupolar order.
-Unlike previous attempts, the proposed methodology is interchangeable between a Cartesian and spherical basis, meaning that either the polarizability or T matrix of a particle can be considered.
-This makes our contribution flexible, general, and convenient to use.
-Additionally, we demonstrate the reduction of our generally valid expressions to handy closed-form analytical formulas for selected specific cases, if not all degrees of freedom are accommodated.
+Unlike previous attempts, the proposed methodology is interchangeable between a Cartesian and spherical basis, meaning that either the polarizability or T matrix of a particle can be considered, making our contribution flexible, general, and convenient to use.
+Additionally, we demonstrate reducing our generally valid expressions to handy closed-form analytical formulas for selected specific cases if not all degrees of freedom are accommodated.